Jmwilson07/Jmwilson07/README.md

 - 💻 **Full Stack Developer** passionate about building scalable and user-friendly applications.
 - 🌱 **Currently learning:**
   - Data Structures and Algorithms (DSA)
-  - Artificial Intelligence and Machine Learning (AI/ML)
+  - Data Science and Machine Learning (DS/ML)

 ---
 ### 📫 How to Reach Me